-For a quick trip from Kathmandu city, the Shivapuri-Nagarjun National Park is the best option.
+If you're looking for a quick trip from Kathmandu city, head to Shivapuri-Nagarjun National Park.

-The Sagarmatha National Park is the area around Mt.
+Sagarmatha National Park is the surrounding area of Mt.
 Everest (known as Sagarmatha in Nepali).

-Completing the Everest Base Camp trek is one way to see the park, as is the Gokyo Lakes trek.
+Hiking to Everest Base Camp is one way to see the park, or you could do the Gokyo Lakes trek.

-If you’re not on a tight budget, helicopter tours are a stunning way to witness the grandeur of the landscape and move around quickly.
+If you’re not on a tight budget, helicopter tours are a stunning way to witness the grandeur of the landscape within a few hours.